Avalice/AvaliceOnline/faq.md

 ### Member roles:
 - **@Advisor:** These members contribute and discuss ideas with the server staff, but are not moderators.
 - **@Game Master:** Someone who has GMed or is currently GMing a structured campaign.
+- **@Player:** Members who roleplay or are interested in doing so.
+Sub-roles:
+  - **@FFRP Live:** Players interested in being notified of FFRP group events.
+  - **@RP Ready:** Players who are ready to RP right now!
+  - **@Student:** Players who would like extra attention and feedback from Tutors.
+- **@Spectator:** Members who intend to "just watch" for the foreseeable future.
 - **@Tutor:** Experienced, friendly players who you can count on for advice.
-- **@Player:** Active players can post in IC and RP discussion channels.
-Opt-in sub-roles:
-  - **@FFRP Live Subscriber:** players interested in being notified of major FFRP group events.
-  - **@RP Ready:** Players who are ready to RP at the present moment!
-  - **@Student:** Players who would like extra attention and feedback from Tutors.
-- **@Writer:** Fanfiction or other published authors.
+- **@Writer:** Fanfiction or other authors.
 Can post in #txt-draft and #txt-finished_works.
-- **@Spectator:** Members who intend to "just watch" for the foreseeable future.

-### Campaign roles:
+### FFRP and Campaign roles:
+The @FFRP role is given to members who have at least one approved character.

-These roles are assigned when a player joins an established campaign, and grant the ability to post in that campaign's IC channel.
+Campaign roles (such as @SatPM) are assigned when a player joins an established campaign, and grant the ability to post in that campaign's IC channel.

 ### Timezone and active roles
-Eventually, the bot might use this information to list users who might be available either immediately or at a specified time.

 Timezone roles can be listed with `!xorole list timezone` and selected with `!xorole <role>`.
 If you're in a timezone that isn't in the list yet, let me know and I'll add it.
+These roles are useful when coordinating a time for something, since the offset is part of the role name.

 Active time roles show when you're *usually* online in YOUR time zone, and are as follows:
 - **@Night AM:** Midnight to 6AM